anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Our Initial Focus

 The NCPI has intentionally constrained the problems we are addressing to those achievable in the near term  which can demonstrate value to researchers by enabling specific research projects.

-### To start, we are focusing on cross-platform data exchange.

-The NCPI is currently working to enable the following researcher user stories:

-As a researcher I would like to:

-1. Use datasets from other platforms as GWAS cases so I can increase the power of my analysis.
-1. Use datasets from other platforms as GWAS controls so I can run analyses that were previously blocked by lack of controls.
-1. Use an analysis tool unique to a platform other than the one hosting my dataset.
-1. Use datasets from other platforms with a different data type (e.g. expression vs. WES).

-<hero small> These researcher stories, and many others, are enabled when a researcher can easily find data in one platform and export it to any other platform in the data ecosystem.</hero>

-To enable these researcher user stories, we are currently focused on the following deliverables:
+We are currently focused on the following deliverables:

-**A Generic Search Results Hand-off** -   We are working to establish a generic and universal hand-off mechanism so data portal users can further analyze search results on any analysis platform that supports the format.
+### Generic Search Results Hand-off

+ We are working to establish a generic and universal hand-off mechanism so data portal users can further analyze search results on any analysis platform that supports the format.

  This will allow data portals to develop and maintain a single “export mechanism” which would be available to any analysis platforms that invested in supporting the standard format.
 Importantly, this gives researchers greater freedom in how and where they compute.

 By improving the hand-off of search results from portals to workspace environments through standardization, we will enable researchers to query on multiple portals and aggregate their search results to a common cloud workspace of their choosing in order to perform an analysis.